commercialhaskell/stack/doc/yaml_configuration.md

 ```

 Flags will only affect packages in your `packages` and `extra-deps` settings.
-Packages that come from the snapshot global database or are not affected.
+Packages that come from the snapshot global database are not affected.

 ### image